sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/styling.md

 Example:

 - `PageSelector.tsx` component would have `PageSelector.module.scss` file next to it.
-- Webpack will generate a Typescript type declaration file: `PageSelector.module.scss.d.ts` in the same folder.
+- Use `yarn watch-generate` to generate a Typescript type declaration file: `PageSelector.module.scss.d.ts` in the same folder.
 - After that, it's possible to type-safely use class names from the CSS module.

 ```tsx